wurlinc/wurl-feed-specifications/mrss-feed-spec.md

 ```xml
 <media:category scheme="urn:wurl:episode_external:id">789-2</media:category>
 ```
 _Optional_.
-An external id used identify the target Wurl episode.
+An external id used to identify the target Wurl episode.

 ### TMS <a id="item-tms"></a>
 ```xml